 Alma mater is an allegorical Latin phrase for a university or college.
 Translated as “nourishing mother”, it suggests that a school provides intellectual nourishment to its students and the phrase can be traced back to the motto of the University of Bologna, founded in 1088.

-Alma is also the name of a new members’ club located in Stockholm.
-Founded to provide intellectual and social nourishment to our members, we aspire to provide a space to grow, learn new skills, meet new people, start a company or embark on a new project.
+Alma is also the name of a members’ club located in Stockholm.
+Founded to provide intellectual and social nourishment to our members, we aspire to provide a space to grow, learn new skills, meet new people, grow a company or embark on a new project.

-Recognizing the growing need for new forms of work space and collaborative environments, Alma is opening its doors on Nybrogatan 8 in Stockholm.
+Recognizing the growing need for new forms of work space and collaborative environments, Alma opened its doors on Nybrogatan 8 in Stockholm in December 2016.
 A space for work and play, Alma was founded for the sole purpose of nurturing creative people and their ideas.

-The building, which for many years was home to Beckman’s School of Design, is being reimagined together with architectural firm Tham & Videgård and a group of designers who are creating furniture and products specifically for the house, all brought together by Alma's Creative Director Fredrik Carlström and General Manager Anna Behring Lundh.
+The building, which for many years was home to Beckman’s School of Design, has been reimagined together with a group of architects and designers who have created furniture and products specifically for the house, all brought together by Alma's Creative Director Fredrik Carlström and General Manager Anna Behring Lundh.

-The five-story structure will have a careful mix of work and social spaces, including dedicated work areas, room for meetings and collaboration, a music and editing suite, an outdoor terrace, communal and private dining spaces.
-The restaurant, managed by chefs Martin Brag and Leo Frodell will be serving meals exclusively for members and their guests.
+The five-story structure has a mindful balance of work and social spaces, including dedicated work areas, rooms for meetings and collaboration, a state of the art music studio, an outdoor terrace, and communal and private dining spaces.
+The restaurant, overseen by chefs Martin Brag and Leo Frodell serves meals exclusively for members and their guests.

-The first floor will also host a coffee bar and the first European outpost of acclaimed design and concept store Austere, both of which will be open to the public.
+The first floor hosts a unique coffee bar, and the first European outpost of acclaimed design and concept store Austere, both of which are open to the public.

 Being a private community, Alma is made up of members working in design, architecture, technology, film, fashion, advertising, branding, music, art and media.
 We offer five types of membership: Open, Dedicated, Studios, Out-of-Town and Private Office.